 If it takes your fancy, tours of some of the world’s oldest vineyards dating back to 1845 are available to visitors of the region.
 Settled here you will find iconic names such as Penfolds, Jacob’s Creek and Seppeltsfield, who all welcome visitors and tour groups.

 Good wine goes hand in hand with good food and so naturally many of the vineyards in the area also have restaurants in which to dine and cooking classes are also available.
-Learn how to impress your dinner guests with your knowledge on what food matches which Shiraz, Riesling and/ or Cabernet sauvignon.
+Learn how to impress your dinner guests with your knowledge on what food matches which Shiraz, Riesling and/or Cabernet Sauvignon.
 Alternatively, kick back and let someone else do that for you by dining at some of the region’s award winning restaurants.

 With its historic barrel halls, modern function centres, acres of rose gardens and sweeping vineyard vistas, Barossa Valley offers something special as an events destination.
-Whether your event is catering for the large or small, you are sure to find something that fits be it a thousand seated theatre or intimate meeting rooms for five.
+Whether your event is catering for a large or small group, you are sure to find something that fits be it a thousand seated theatre or intimate meeting rooms for five.
 With spare time between business events, you can easily fill the itinerary with activities.
 You can explore the region by air or land, or just relax with a view and enjoy great food and wine.
 If you are looking to really unwind you can visit some of the luxurious spas in the area.
 There is something here for everyone.

 The beauty of visiting Adelaide is how close everything is.
 Only an hour out of Adelaide, the Barossa Valley is extremely accessible.
 So as a business destination it is a great choice.
-It is definitely worth considering the Barossa Valley.